 As a group, the brand features an average protein content of 25% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 55% for the overall product line.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the soybean meal in this recipe and the corn gluten meal in others, this looks like the profile of a kibble containing only a modest amount of meat.

-PMI Nutrition Dog Food is a grain-based kibble using a modest amount of chicken and generic meat by-product meals as its main sources of animal protein, thus earning the brand 1 star.
+PMI Nutrition is a plant-based kibble using a modest amount of meat and bone or chicken by-product meals as its main sources of animal protein, thus earning the brand 1 star.

 Those looking for a better quality kibble from the same company may wish to visit our review of Infinia Dog Food.